dairycultist/CompiledLang/README.md

 onrequest GET "()" {

-  respond 404 as "text/html" with replace(readfile("src/404.html"), "<message>", "Get request did not match any endpoint.");
+  respond 404 as "text/html" with replace(readfile("src/404.html"), "<message>", "Get request did not match any endpoint.") log "Get request did not match any endpoint.";
 }
 ```